COWELL ROAD/WILLOW PASS ROAD COMPLETE STREET FEASIBILITY STUDY

 The scope of the Study includes Cowell Road from Ygnacio Valley Road to Galindo Street, Willow Pass Road from Ashdale Drive to Market Street, and Galindo Street between Cowell Road and Willow Pass Road.
 The purpose of the study is to develop context-sensitive design concepts for the three streets with the goal of improving comfort and safety for all users, including bicyclists, pedestrians, transit users, and vehicles.

 The reconnaissance phase involves data gathering in the field and interviewing key community stakeholders, including the Downtown business community, area schools, bicycle groups, and residents.
-In addition to stakeholder interviews, the study team invites you to share your ideas via this Input Map.
+In addition to stakeholder interviews, an Input Map was developed to solicit community feedback.

 PHASE 2-COLLABORATIVE DESIGN